-Using technology and data to bring the master back to life
+Can technology bring the Dutch master back to life?

 Dutch bank ING has been sponsoring Dutch arts and culture for more than 10 years.
 The agency wanted to evolve this sponsorship and turn it into a proof of their innovative spirit.

 The idea was to use technology to bring back to live the most famous Dutch painter of all times: Rembrandt Van Rijn.